Device Lifecycle FAQs

 Can we replace current desktops with new desktops through the programme?

-My computer (desktop/laptop) is older than 5 years but working fine – why should it be replaced?
+My computer (desktop/laptop) is working fine – why should it be replaced?

 Can I keep using my personal device?